Tom Pidock: 'It's not how I'd like to win a Worlds medal' - Cycling Weekly

 Despite the injuries, Pidcock was one of the stand-out figures in the race, making the final selection of seven rides that hit the final rise to the line together.

-But the Otley-born racer faded in the final 50m after an attritional four hours in the saddle.
+But the Leeds racer faded in the final 50m after an attritional four hours in the saddle.

 Nils Eekhoff crossed the line first, but it soon emerged that the result was under investigation as the race jury reviewed whether he had drafted behind a team car to get back into the peloton after a crash earlier in the race.